As a dating coach, the issue of loneliness is one that comes up a lot.

 You have to know how to navigate the social matrix.

-This is about much more than talking to potential dates, it’s about talking to anyone, and knowing how to bring value to any interaction.
+This is about much more than talking to potential dates, it’s about talking to anyone, and knowing how to bring value and comfort to any interaction.

 It’s just that talking to someone who you’re attracted to has a lot of anxiety built into it.
-I’ve noticed that most people who train with us and get used to approaching people they find attractive, suddenly become better at approaching anyone.
+I’ve noticed that most people who study with us and get used to approaching people they find attractive or intimidating, start to become better at approaching anyone.

-If you can talk to members of the opposite sex that you find attractive, then you can talk to anybody without fear and you can know exactly how to engage them, be interesting, and keep them coming back for more.
+If you can talk to people that you find attractive, then you can talk to anybody without fear and you can know exactly how to engage them, be interesting, and keep them coming back for more.

 Learning these skills with Neil has literally changed every aspect of my life for the better.
 My friendships, life adventures, career, and my amazing girlfriend – all of it came from hard work and practice, as well as the need to get out of my comfort zone and stay there.